Box Tree Moth

 View PDF here: Insecticide Options for Box Tree Moth Management

 Pheromone traps are strongly recommended for use during the “flying season” in the vicinity of commercial boxwood production areas, garden retail establishments, and large landscape plantings (public gardens, parks, etc.).
 Understanding the moth’s life cycle is important for these traps to be successful.
 Setting the pheromone out at the appropriate time is critical, as it degrades within 4-6 weeks.
-Unfortunately their are few North American vendors of pheromone traps.
-Great Lakes IPM does offer them in quantity packs (Box Tree Moth pheromone sold separately) - https://www.greatlakesipm.com/monitoring/traps/trece-pherocon/
+Unfortunately, there are few North American vendors of pheromone traps.
+Great Lakes IPM does offer them in quantity packs (Box Tree Moth pheromone sold separately) - https://www.greatlakesipm.com/monitoring/traps/trece-pherocon/; also Evergreen Growers offers pheromone lures and traps.